BestOfDate

 A Spotify playlist of songs from the year 1957.
 Take a trip back to the days of Elvis Presley, Pat Boone, Perry Como and Buddy Knox.

-The date is December 10th, 1957, and it's a Tuesday.
+It is Tuesday, December 10, 1957.
 Anyone born today will have the star sign Sagittarius.
 The Christmas season of 1957 is in full swing.
 People are putting up their decorations and festive songs are playing on the radio.

 In music, the song "You Send Me" by Sam Cooke is the best-selling record at the moment.
 Dwight David Eisenhower is the President of the United States, and Harold Macmillan is the Prime Minister of the United Kingdom.
 In fashion, women are sporting chemise dresses, sheaths, sack dresses and straight-cut suits.
 Short boxy jackets and shift dresses are also beginning to become popular.
 Meanwhile, a lot of men are sporting a "Teddy Boy" style that involves leather jackets, greased-back hair, extremely narrow trousers and velvet-collared jackets.
 Men are also wearing formal suits as daywear.

-Kids and teenagers are watching TV shows such as "Looney Tunes", "Tom and Jerry", "Adventures of Superman", and "Captain Kangaroo".
-Popular toys at the moment include Dimestore soldiers, Wooly Willy, the Frisbee, and Metal House robots.
+Children and teenagers are watching television shows such as "Crusader Rabbit", "Father Knows Best", "Adventures of Pow Wow", and "Captain Kangaroo".
+Popular toys at the moment include Dimestore soldiers, Foto-Electric Baseball, Tiny Tears (doll), and Wooly Willy.

 News